 What Are Lubricating Eye Drops?

-Most lubricating eye drops provide moisture and relief for dry eyes due to temporary causes, like being tired or being in a dry climate.
-The drops work by adding some of the same elements that your tears naturally have.
-Supplementing your natural tears with artificial tears helps your tear film work more effectively to protect the surface of your eyes.
+Lubricating eye drops work by adding some of the same elements that your tears naturally have.
+This helps your tear film work more effectively to protect the surface of your eyes.

-You can get lubricating eye drops, or artificial tears, without a prescription.
+You can get lubricating eye drops without a prescription.
 There are many brands to choose from, but keep in mind that no single brand works best for all types of dry eye.
 You might need to try a few different brands to find the one that works best for your eyes.

 For more severe dry eyes, you may need to use a lubricating ointment or gel.
 These are thicker than regular drops and stay in your eyes longer.
 They may blur your vision temporarily, so most people prefer to use them just before bedtime.